waldirio/rho/README.rst

 (The different rho commands are covered more in the `Command Syntax & Usage`_ section.)

-All the information that rho needs is stored in the data folder in the installed directory.
+All the information that rho needs is stored in the $XDG_CONFIG_HOME/rho and
+$XDG_DATA_HOME/rho folders in the installed directory.
 All the auths are stored in the ``credentials`` file.
 All the profiles are stored in the ``profiles`` file.
-The Ansible playbook is called ``rho_playbook.yml`` stored in the installed directory.
-The roles created during the scan are stored in the ``roles`` folder.
+The Ansible playbook is called ``rho_playbook.yml`` stored in the installed directory.The roles created during the scan are stored in the ``roles`` folder.
 These roles are used by ``rho_playbook.yml`` to perform the fact collection.

 Running the scan is simple.
 Just point the rho tool to the profile to use, the facts to collect and print the results to a CSV output file.